nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       * Less flexible as users cannot decide which attribute to sort by.
       * Reduces extensibility of the feature (eg. sort by subject tag is more complicated if `sort` doesn't accept inputs)
       * Users cannot choose which order to sort in as it will be defaulted to sorting in ascending order.
+* **Alternative 2 (Current choice):** `sort ORDER`
+  * Pros:
+    * Provides extensibility of sort (eg. future implementation of `sort edu ORDER` to sort by education level)
+    * Allows users to choose the order they would like to sort the list by
+    * Gives flexibility and convenience to users.
+  * Cons:
+    * Adds complexity to the implementation as more error checking of the inputs is required.

 _{more aspects to be added}_
 ### \[Proposed\] Undo/redo feature